akostrik/udg/README.md

 * DS, Dominating Set:
   - Greedy
-  - Local Search
+  - Optimisation by Local Search
+  - Optimisation of the article "A PTAS for the minimum domimation set problem in unit disk graphs" by Nieberg, Hurink (2008) - soon

 * CDS, Conected Domitating Set:
-  - Algo of the article "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du (2005)
+  - Algo of the article "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du (2005) (the program only, no report)

 # Other realisations